 Based on our review of internal incident reports, REM Iowa's staff continuously fail to report critical incidents to the State.
 For example, on/or before March 16, 2017, a DSP was suspected of physically and verbally abusing clients at an ICF/ID in Cedar Rapids, Iowa.
-According to DIA's investigation, the registered nurse at the facility reported that several clients were "flinching" around a particular DSP.
-She also reported that at least one client alleged that the DSP hit him.
-DIA's investigative report indicates that REM Iowa staff were aware that the
+47 According to DIA's investigation, the registered nurse at the facility reported that several clients were "flinching" around a particular DSP.
+48 Upon further investigation, the registered nurse discovered that a DSP was hitting clients and being verbally abusive.
+DIA's investigative report indicates that REM Iowa staff were aware that the DSP had a history of physically and verbally abusing clients, and yet they did not report their suspicions immediately to their supervisor.